Corpusty

-Corpusty is a village and former civil parish, now in the parish of Corpusty and Saxthorpe, in the English county of Norfolk.
+Corpusty is a village and former civil parish, now in the parish of Corpusty and Saxthorpe, in the North Norfolk district, in the English county of Norfolk.

 Corpusty is located on the River Bure, about 16 mi from Norwich and 6 mi from Holt.

-Correct pronunciation

-"Corp’sty" (the emphasis is placed upon the vowel in the first syllable).

 History

 Corpusty's name is of Viking origin and derives from the Old Norse for 'raven's path'.

 In the Domesday Book of 1086, Corpusty is recorded as a settlement of six households in the hundred of South Erpingham.
 In 1086, the village was divided between the estates of William de Warenne, William de Beaufeu and William d'Ecouis.

-At the turn of the Eighteenth Century, Corpusty watermill was built.
+At the turn of the 18th century, Corpusty watermill was built.
 The mill was heavily damaged in a flood in 1912, with the mill finally closing in 1965.